 Bill Horvath House

-Bill Horvath House is Lake County’s newest men’s facility which opened in October 2016.
+Bill Horvath House is the agency’s Recovery House for men which opened in October 2016.
 The entirely remodeled interior boasts a spacious kitchen, inviting living room and comfortable bedrooms which can accommodate 5 men.
 The house was named for Bill Horvath who was a founding board member of Lake-Geauga Recovery Centers, an active board member with the agency until his passing in 2016, and a well-known civic leader in the Painesville community.

-Nowlen Manor is Lake-Geauga Recovery Center’s first women’s Recovery House opening in December 2016.
+Nowlen Manor is Lake-Geauga Recovery Center’s first women’s Recovery House which opened in December 2016.
 The beautiful century home located on a tree-lined street in Mentor has 2668 square feet of comfortable living space, and a large, inviting front porch in a beautiful serene setting which allows for reflection and relaxation.
 This positive, structured, recovery-focused environment is in close proximity to shopping, churches, a library, 12-step meetings and public transportation.